MetaSys-LISBP/GL_GNT_bypass/README.md

 # GL_GNT_bypass

-This repository contains the model and data used for <sup>13</sup>C metabolic flux analysis of the extracellular GL-GNT by-pass of *E. coli*, as detailed in <REF>.
+This repository contains the model and data used for <sup>13</sup>C metabolic flux analysis of the extracellular GL-GNT by-pass of *E. coli*, as detailed in the publication.

 ## Quick-start